Houston Ballet: Direction

 From 1976–2003, Ben Stevenson, a former dancer with Britain's Royal Ballet and English National Ballet, served as artistic director of Houston Ballet.
 Under Stevenson's leadership, the ballet transformed "from regional to international prominence".

 In 1989, Kenneth MacMillan joined the company as artistic associate and worked with the company from 1989 until his death in 1992.
 Christopher Bruce was named resident choreographer.
 Bruce, who currently holds the title of associate choreographer, has set nine works on the company, including four pieces created especially for Houston Ballet.

 In March 1995, Trey McIntyre assumed the position of choreographic associate.
 McIntyre has created seven world premieres for the company, including his first full-length production of Peter Pan.
 In 2003, Australian choreographer Stanton Welch was appointed as artistic director and has created numerous works for Houston Ballet.

 For the company's 40th season in 2010, Stanton Welsh created a new production of La Bayadère.

 In 2011 the company was the first company to win the Rudolf Nureyev Prize for New Dance, allowing the company to purchase a new piece by Jorma Elo.

 In 2012, James Nelson was promoted from general manager of Houston Ballet to the role of executive director.
 Julie Kent joined Welch as co-artistic director in July 2023.

+In 2025, James Nelson retired and Sonja Kostich started as executive director.